The Stanbridge Board of Trustees

 John Danner (joined August 2018).
 John is the father of a current Stanbridge junior high student (Class of 2023).
 He is an angel investor specializing in education, backing firms like Revolution Foods, Swing Education, outschool, Lambda School, LingoKids, and Kunduz.
 In 1995, John launched his first startup as co-Founder and CEO of NetGravity, the first internet advertising server company.
 John's experience in education includes serving as the Chairman of the Board of Directors at Charter School Resource Center of Tennessee for four years and teaching in the Nashville public school system for three years.
 He also was the founding Director of KIPP Academy Nashville and co-founded Sacred Heart Nativity School in San Jose.
 Additionally, he co-founded Rocketship Education, which originated the concept combining online and classroom learning, and served as its CEO from 2006 to 2013.
 John has a BS and MS in Electrical Engineering from Stanford, and a M.Ed. in Education Policy from Vanderbilt.
 He is an Aspen Institute Crown Fellow, Ashoka Fellow, and was the 2010 winner of the McNulty Prize for Social Entrepreneurship from the Aspen Institute.

 Bruce Fielding, Treasurer (joined September 2013).
-Recently retired, Bruce was CFO and a member of the Board of Directors of Children’s Health Council in Palo Alto, CA. CHC’s mission is to support children with ADHD, learning differences, anxiety and depression, and autism spectrum disorders and has impacted almost 1,000,000 children and teens over the past 60 years.
+Now retired, Bruce was CFO and a member of the Board of Directors of Children’s Health Council in Palo Alto, CA. CHC’s mission is to support children with ADHD, learning differences, anxiety and depression, and autism spectrum disorders and has impacted almost 1,000,000 children and teens over the past 60 years.
 Bruce is also a member of the Board of Directors and the Treasurer of National Center for Equine Facilitated Therapy in Woodside, CA which helps children and adults with neurophysiological, cognitive, sensory processing and psychosocial challenges through equine-assisted therapies.
-He is a member of the Board of Directors of Vista Center for the Blind and Visually Impaired, based in Palo Alto, CA, whose mission is to empower individuals who are blind visually impaired to embrace life to the fullest.
+He is a member of the Board of Directors of Vista Center for the Blind and Visually Impaired, based in Palo Alto, CA, whose mission is to empower individuals who are blind and visually impaired to embrace life to the fullest.
 Bruce is an active event volunteer with CHC as well as at the Stanford University Cantor Art Center.

 Nancy Lee (joined August 2018).
 Nancy is the mother of a current Stanbridge high school student (Class of 2020).
 She is a General Partner and Chief Financial Officer of Alsop Louie Partners, a venture capital firm with an emphasis in early stage investments, located in San Francisco.
 She is a member of the executive committee and oversees the administration, finance and operations of the firm.
 Nancy was formerly a board member of Aim High; Community Educational Services; Youth Outreach in Hong Kong; and a founding board member of Presidio Knolls School.
 She also served as an officer in the parent associations of both Alice Fong Yu Alternative School and Sterne School in San Francisco.
 Nancy is a CPA and received her BS in Business from San Francisco State University.